pybricks/pybricks.github.io/learn/intro/access.md

 You can even deactivate the license and use it on another device.

-However, we cannot guarantee indefinite support or commitment that the web app will function flawlessly forever.
+However, we cannot guarantee indefinite support or that the web app will function flawlessly forever.
 As technology evolves and circumstances change, maintaining compatibility and providing support for older devices, operating systems, and browsers may become impractical or untenable.

 This is why we kindly ask you to run a test program first.
-You can check [compatibility][compatible], try the [installation][installation guide] and run [your first program] before making a purchase.
+You can check [compatibility][compatible], try the [installation][installation guide], and run [your first program] before making a purchase.
 That way you know that everything works, and the hardest part is already out of the way!

 Please see the [terms and conditions](/legal/) for more details.

+# For fans and casual users

+Instead of using a license, you can unlock access to block coding by supporting us monthly on the creator platform Patreon.
+You can try out Pybricks block coding for free and cancel anytime.

+All tiers unlock block coding.
+Choose a different tier to support our initiatives like LEGO MINDSTORMS support.
+Thank you!

+<a href="https://www.patreon.com/pybricks/membership" target="_blank" class="btn btn--primary"><i class="fas fa-user"></i>&nbsp;&nbsp;Join on Patreon</a>

+Once you're signed up, you can unlock the app using your Patreon account when you open a block coding project.

+If you decide to switch to a license code later, don't forget to <a href="http://patreon.com/settings/memberships/pybricks" target="_blank">cancel</a> your monthly subscription.
+You can stay on or rejoin as a free member if you still want to receive fan updates.

+<small>By signing up, you agree to the [terms and conditions](/legal).</small>

 [using-license]: #how-to-unlock-the-app-with-a-license
 [app]: https://code.pybricks.com